oracle-livelabs/oml/oml4py-adb/in-db-algo-models/in-db-algo-models.md

 Estimated Time: 25 minutes

 ### About in-database algorithms and models
 The in-database parallelized machine learning algorithms are exposed through a natural Python interface.
 A range of machine learning techniques are supported, including classification, regression, clustering, attribute importance, anomaly detection, association rules, and feature extraction.
-With OML4Py, users can build more models on more data, and score large volume data – faster – taking advantage of Autonomous Database optimizations – including auto-scale.
+With OML4Py, users can build more models on more data, and score large volume data – faster – taking advantage of Autonomous AI Database optimizations – including auto-scale.
 Data Scientists benefit from automatic data preparation, partitioned model ensembles, and integrated text mining.
 This can result in increased productivity for data scientists, while at the same time, the powerful in-database algorithms are made more accessible to non-expert users.

 The in-database, parallelized algorithms keep data under database control – no need to extract data to separate machine learning engines, which can be time-consuming and introduces issues of data security, storage, and currency.
 In-database algorithms are fast and scalable, enable batch and real-time scoring, and provide explanatory prediction details, so you can understand why an individual prediction is made.
 This is the core of the "bring the algorithms to the data" tagline.

-In-database machine learning models are first-class objects in Oracle Database.
+In-database machine learning models are first-class objects in Oracle AI Database.
 You can control access by granting and revoking permissions, audit user actions, and export and import machine learning models across databases.
 In-database models produced through the Python API can also be accessed using the SQL API.

 ### Objectives